Philippine President Rodrigo Duterte is looking for a film producer in Manila.

-Phil Dy is one of the most prominent Filipino film writers working today, a staunch advocate for the emerging cinema of the Philippines and a sharp, vocal critic of institutional problems in the industry.
-Phil Dy said in The Manila News-Intelligencer (newspaper), “I’ve read the script and feel, given the amount of drug violance in the Philippines, that the movie would be genius.
+Phil Dy is one of the most prominent Filipino film writers working today, a staunch advocate for the emerging cinema of the Philippines, and a sharp, vocal critic of institutional problems in the industry.
+Phil Dy said in The Manila News-Intelligencer (newspaper), “I’ve read the script and feel, given the amount of drug violence in the Philippines, that the movie would be genius.
 It’s about the best idea that has come out of the epidemic.
 Filming should begin immediately.”

 Action movies a cultural gem for Duterte & Manila